 Equally, Chris loves to work with students of the piano and has taught at all levels, across the age spectrum - from young beginners to senior return-to-learners!

-Launched in March 2016, Vocal High is the new and exciting series of inclusive singing groups and workshops that Chris runs with partner & vocal coach Paula Evans.
-There is a Pershore group (Tuesday evenings) and a Worcester group (Wednesday evenings), and within their first year both groups have performed together many times.
-Performances include - twice at The Three Counties Show, Malvern; RIVERSFEST at Croome Court; Worcester Medieval Street Fayre, Pershore Carnival... and their own Winter & Summer concerts.
-In addition to the weekly choirs, Chris & Paula also run occasional Saturday workshops that bring singers together to work on aspects of technique and explore new repertoire.
+Launched in March 2016, Vocal High is a vocal ensemble of c.40 singers, directed by Chris and by vocal coach Paula Evans.
+There is a Pershore group (Tuesday evenings) and a Worcester group (Wednesday evenings), and both groups come together for performances.
+These include - annual summer (July) and winter (December) concerts; performances at The Three Counties Show, Malvern; RIVERSFEST at Croome Court; Worcester Medieval Street Fayre, Pershore Carnival, Sing In the Spring Festival (The Fleece, Bretforton), Sixways Rugby Stadium....
+In addition to the weekly choirs, Chris & Paula also run occasional 1-day workshops that bring singers together to work on aspects of technique and explore new repertoire.
 The Vocal High philosophy is that 'singing is for everyone' but unlike most 'allcomers choirs' there is a real focus on development of technique in addition to boosting confidence and having fun...
 Read all about it at www.vocalhigh.weebly.com

 Training / Education